Genivia/ugrep/README.md

 - Supports all GNU/BSD grep standard options; a compatible replacement for GNU/BSD grep, [see how](#grep)

-- Built-in help facility: `ugrep --help WHAT` displays options related to `WHAT` you specified

 - Matches Unicode patterns by default in UTF-8, UTF-16, UTF-32 encoded files

+- Built-in help facility: `ugrep --help WHAT` displays options related to `WHAT` you need

 - Ultra fast with new match algorithms and features beating grep, ripgrep, silver searcher, ack, sift, etc.